shaibearary/utxo_chat/README.md

    - Message size limits (10KB per UTXO) (not test!!!!)

 2. **Configuration**
-   - JSON-based configuration
+   - Comprehensive JSON-based configuration
    - RPC settings for Bitcoin node
-   - Node configuration (listen address, keys, UTXOs)
+   - Network, database, and blockchain settings
+   - Debug and profiling options

 3. **Basic Client/Server**
    - HTTP server for message reception (should we change it to wss or other protocol)